jposada202020/CircuitPython_uplot/docs/quick_start.rst

 Every one of them with different characteristics or graphs.

 Options available are:
+    * width: width of the plot area
+    * height: height of the plot area
     * backround_color: Allows to change the background color.
 The default is black.
     * box_color: Allows to change the box color.
 Default is white.
+    * padding: allows the user to give the plot area a pad.
+This is helpful if you are planning to include text and legends in the axes.
+    * scale: scale of the plot.

 We tell the microcontroller to display our plot: